kozhabergenova/devvie/README.md

 # How to use devvie project module to create networks?

-In order to create a new L3 network you need to add Instance of the module in devvie_project.tf file located in the root module:
+In order to create a new L3 network you need to add Instance of the module in networks.tf file located in the root module:

     ```
     module "devvie_project_1" {